 - Add support for IBM Watson AI Cognitive Services (e.g. Assistant, Speech2Text, Text2Speech, Emotion, Sentiment, etc.)

 - Add support for Snip.ai – edge based speech assistant

-- Better support for hardware sensors and IoT (e.g. IFTTT, webhooks)
+- Better support for IoT (e.g. IFTTT, webhooks)

 - Integrate gesture recognition learning and classification